downfa11/cursus/docs/core/storage/disk-persistence.md

 ## Purpose and Scope

-This document provides a detailed explanation of the DiskHandler struct and its asynchronous write path, which forms the foundation of go-broker's disk persistence layer.
+This document provides a detailed explanation of the DiskHandler struct and its asynchronous write path, which forms the foundation of cursus's disk persistence layer.
 It covers the batching mechanism, the flushLoop goroutine, and the concurrency control strategies used to achieve high-throughput, durable message storage.

 For information about segment rotation and the DiskManager registry, see [Segment Management](./segment-management.md).
 For Linux-specific optimizations like sendfile and fadvise, see [Platform-Specific Optimizations](./platform-optimizations.md).
 For the complete disk persistence architecture, see [Disk Persistence System](./disk-persistence.md).